Camille Villar: Personal life

-Villar married Erwin Genuino, son of former Pagcor chair Efraim Genuino and 2010 Makati mayoral candidate, in 2012.
-They have a son, named Tristan Emmanuel (born January 2016), and are expecting their second child.
-She is also the niece of former Mayor of Las Piñas Vergel Aguilar, who was married to incumbent Mayor Imelda Aguilar.
+Villar married Erwin Genuino, son of former PAGCOR chair Efraim Genuino and 2010 Makati mayoral candidate, in 2012.
+They have three children.
+She is also the niece of former Mayor of Las Piñas Vergel Aguilar, who was married to incumbent vice mayor Imelda Aguilar, as well as having a long time friendship with the family of Romeo Jalosjos Sr., fellow Nacionalista Party politicians and chairman of Television and Production Exponents (TAPE) Inc., the former producer of the longest-running noontime variety show Eat Bulaga!, and its successor, Tahanang Pinakamasaya.